 How do you feel fasting?
 Do you feel that your blood sugar drops easily?
 Are you irritable or lethargic when you wait too long in-between meals or after 12 hours?
 Or do prefer more of a feast and fast style of eating?

-What does your bloodwork look like on a Ketogenic diet?
-Have your health care practitioner monitor your bloodwork to confirm the expression of your gene SNPs to give you real-time epigenetic results.
+What does your blood work look like on a keto diet?
+Have your health care practitioner monitor your blood work to confirm the expression of your gene SNPs to give you real-time epigenetic results.

 We'll help you remove the guesswork